celestiaorg/docs/docs/community/modular-fellows.md

 - **Alumni Network** - Upon completion, you will be inducted into the Modular Fellows Alumni Network where you will have communication channels open with other past and future alumni of the program.

+### Contacts

+For any questions, reach out to Nader Dabit via email nader@celestia.org or Telegram @naderdabit.

 ### How to apply